jasb3110/Radiocarbon-reservoir/README.md

 Then, I plotted $\Delta R$ GAM, regarding calibrated age and latitude according to GAM [(fig. 3)](#latitudinal-distGribution-of-mra-off-peru-to-chile).
 In this picture, I can see a sharp latitudinal pattern which could mean gradient zone: 17 to 27°S. My second assumption is frontier is 22°S which mark off two zones: first (0 to 22°S) and second (22 to 50°S). the limit between the two zones could be due to oceanography and/or atmosphere change during the last 12 Kyr BP.

 ### $\Delta R$ estimated in boxes under Marine20
 At the state above the latitudinal pattern of $\Delta R$ split off in two zones is reliably acceptable.
 Accordingly, I can estimate $\Delta R$ by latitude and periods of time, similar to previous works [(fig. 4)](#local-mra-estimated-under-marine20)(Carré etl al, 2016, Ortlieb et al. 2011).
-Boxes were built amusing how $\Delta R$ is constant on boxes and its frontiers are calculate one sigma of estimated average $\Delta R$.
+The Boxes were built amusing how $\Delta R$ is constant within boxes and its frontiers are calculate one sigma add 5% more of estimated average $\Delta R$.

 |[![Figure 4.](MRA.marine20.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/MRA.marine20.png?raw=true)|
 |:------------------------------------------------------:|